SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 2. Vagrant **
 3. Git

 ** If you attended last week's session on Provisioning Environments, you'd already have these.
-We'll use some of what you learned there to build the CI server and agent VMs.

 #####2.
 Create an account on github.com if you dont already have one.